 The most common sport that resulted in concussions was, not surprisingly, football, at 27.7%.
 Also, 33.1% of these athletes had prior concussions.
 Researchers noted that athletes with such a history of concussions recorded slower visual-motor speed and reaction time than those with concussions for the first time.

 The Danger of Concussions

-A concussion is a type of traumatic brain injury that is usually caused by a physical blow to the head.
-Concussions are a common occurrence in several sports especially in contact sports such as football or individual sports where participants can hit their head from falls such as skateboarding.
+A concussion is a traumatic brain injury usually caused by a physical blow to the head.
+Concussions are common in several sports, especially in contact sports such as football or individual sports where participants can hit their head from falls such as skateboarding.

 Repeated concussions have been linked to chronic traumatic encephalopathy (CTE), a neurodegenerative disease caused by repeated head injuries.
 Symptoms do not typically begin until years after the injuries and can include behavioral problems, mood problems, and problems with thinking.

-We hope these types of studies shed more light on the important steps that need to be taken to protect athletes not just in professional leagues, but also in college and high school sports.
+We hope these types of studies shed more light on the important steps that need to be taken to protect athletes not just in professional leagues but also in college and high school sports.